nikitavoloboev/data/productivity/flow/Rules.md

 ## Working
 - Work to complete the task I have at hand
-- Turn on [Focus block](https://heyfocus.com) when starting a work block and focus fully on the task
+- Turn on [Focus block](https://heyfocus.com) when starting a work block and focus fully on the tasks
 	- adjust the focus list to block even more distractions and tune my workflow to only do the task/s I have
 - Live by my calendar
 	- assign tasks and blocks of time in advance and work through each of the blocks